by Michael W. Taft

 Mindfulness creates a sort of clutch between the motor and the wheels.
 It shines the light of consciousness on the normally unconscious linkage between craving and acting on craving.
 The “clutch” of mindfulness builds in some space, some time, and some choice into behavior.
 By noticing the arising of craving in the body, you can consciously decide whether or not to act on that craving.

 Neuroscientist and avid meditator Judson Brewer, head of the Therapeutic Neuroscience Lab at UMass, has shown* that mindfulness meditation—particularly the practice of open awareness—can drastically reduce addictive behavior.
 Specifically, meditation reduces activity of an area of the brain known as the posterior cingulate cortex (PCC).
 When the PCC turns down, the mind comes out of its daydream and breaks into awareness of the present.
-This is the actual neural mechanism of the clutch—voluntarily dialing down PCC activity by tuning into moment-by-moment sensory experince.
+This is the actual neural mechanism of the clutch—voluntarily dialing down PCC activity by tuning into moment-by-moment sensory experience.
 The very essence of mindfulness.
+(Read more about my experience with Jud’s work here.)

 Mindfulness provides a clutch that will build some decision-making ability into any mindlessly addictive behavior: whether cutting back on chocolate binges, stopping smoking, turning off Netflix after one or two episodes of your favorite show, or more serious, life-destroying addictions.
 In my case, it’s helped me to regulate my caffeine intake to a healthy, reasonable amount.
 My body appreciates it, my friends and partners appreciate it, and I appreciate it: the newfound freedom from robotic behavior.
 If I notice an unhealthy urge or craving arising in the body I just step on the clutch until it passes.